TheNexusAvenger/Nexus-LU-Launcher/README.md

   and launching LEGO Universe.
 * Be able to select from a list of servers to connect to.
 * Enable the installation of optional patches.
-* Automate the process of basic setup for servers.
-  * Note: This will be implemented later for the user interface.
-    This functionally is present for the CLI build, but only supports Uchu right now, and still requires manually setting up databases.

 ## Non-Goals
 The following aren't current goals of the launcher, but could